Norway–European Union relations: European Economic Area (EEA)

 Free movement of people means freedom of movement for workers between Norway and EU, and that Norway is a part of the Schengen Area.

-Norway has been granted participation rights (save voting rights) in several of the Union's programmes, bodies and initiatives.
+Norway has been granted participation rights (save voting rights) in several of the Union's programmes, bodies, and initiatives.
 These include security and defence areas like the European Defence Agency, the Nordic Battle Group, Frontex, Europol and the European Monitoring Centre for Drugs and Drug Addiction.
 Whether or not the country should apply for full membership has been one of the most dominant and divisive issues in modern Norwegian political debate.

-Norway's total financial contribution linked to the EEA agreement consists of contributions related to the participation in these projects, and part made available to development projects for reducing social and economic disparities in the EU (EEA and Norway Grants).
+Norway's total financial contribution linked to the EEA agreement consists of contributions related to the participation in these projects and partly made available to development projects for reducing social and economic disparities in the EU (EEA and Norway Grants).
 EEA EFTA states fund their participation in programmes and agencies by an amount corresponding to the relative size of their gross domestic product (GDP) compared to the GDP of the whole EEA.
 The EEA EFTA participation is hence on an equal footing with EU member states.
-The total EEA EFTA commitment amounts to 2.4% of the overall EU programme budget.
-In 2008 Norway's contribution was €188 million.
+The total EEA EFTA commitment is 2.4% of the overall EU programme budget.
+In 2008, Norway's contribution was €188 million.
 Throughout the programme period 2007–2013, the Norwegian contribution will increase substantially in parallel with the development of the EU programme budget, from €130 million in 2007 to €290 million in 2013.
 For the EEA and Norway Grants from 2004 to 2009, Norway provided almost €1.3 billion.

 History

-In 1962, Norway applied for membership in the European Economic Community (EEC) with fellow EFTA members Ireland, Denmark, and the United Kingdom having applied to join the previous year.
-When France rebuffed the United Kingdom's application the following year, accession negotiations with Norway and the other countries were also suspended because of the strong economic ties between them.
+In 1962, Norway applied for membership in the European Economic Community (EEC) with Ireland as well as fellow EFTA members Denmark and the United Kingdom having applied to join the previous year.
+When France rebuffed the United Kingdom's application the following year, accession negotiations with Norway and the other countries were also suspended because of their strong economic ties.
 This happened again in 1967.

 Norway completed its negotiations for the terms to govern a Norwegian membership in the EEC on 22 January 1972.
-Following an overwhelming parliamentary majority in favour of joining the EEC in early 1972, the government decided to put the question to a popular referendum, scheduled for September 24 and 25.
+Following an overwhelming parliamentary majority in favour of joining the EEC in early 1972, the government decided to put the question to a popular referendum, scheduled for 24 and 25 September.
 The result was that 53.5% voted against membership and 46.5% for it.
 The Norwegian Labour Party government led by Trygve Bratteli resigned over the outcome of the referendum, and a coalition government led by Lars Korvald took over.